Cash or Card in Thailand? Your Complete 2026 Guide

 When You Can Barter

-My tip is to ask them the price, then start by offering them half of what they state.
-They’ll return with a counteroffer, and you may get one more counter before it’s over.
-Remember to do all of this with a massive smile on your face.
+My approach: ask them the price, then start by offering half of what they state.
+They’ll come back with a counteroffer, and you might get one more round before it’s settled.
+Remember to do all of this with a smile on your face.
+Bartering should feel playful, not aggressive.

 Money in Thailand

-Be sure to check with your bank about the fees on all your cards, and follow my tips above to minimise them where you can.
+Be sure to check with your bank about fees on all your cards before you leave, and follow the tips above to minimise them where you can.
+Withdraw larger amounts less often, always choose to pay in Thai baht rather than your home currency, and don’t fall for the in-branch withdrawal myth.